Best TV streaming services in Ireland

 Free trials for Netflix are not currently available but you can sign up to a plan and choose a Basic, Standard or Premium package.
 Prices start from €7.99 a month.

-There are four passes you can buy, depending on the type of content you want to watch.
+There are TV and Sports memberships you can buy, depending on the type of content you want to watch.

-If you’d like to know more about how to watch Now TV and the content available, visit A guide to NOW TV - the ‘no strings’ streaming service.
+If you’d like to know more about how to watch Now and the content available, visit A guide to NOW - the ‘no strings’ streaming service.

-Hayu is the home of reality TV.
-They get lots of U.S. reality shows on the same day as the states.
+Hayu gets lots of U.S. reality shows on the same day as the states.
 You can subscribe and watch on-demand or download episodes or whole seasons.